Whiplash Chiropractor for an Injury after an Accident

 With a neck strain, there may be damage to the muscle or tendons.
 A neck sprain involves the tearing of ligaments in the neck.
 A high-speed, rear-end accident is likely to cause a large amount strains and sprains.

 Whiplash treatment can help you find relief.
-The professionals at ChiroCare are ready to provide you with a treatment plan to fit your exact needs.
-Your health is the number one priority at ChiroCare.
+The professionals at ChiroCare of Florida are ready to provide you with a treatment plan to fit your exact needs.
+Your health is the number one priority at ChiroCare of Florida.

 Signs of a Whiplash Injury